CISecurity/ArtifactExpressions/artifacts/macos/macos.pwpolicy59_v1.rst

 XCCDF
 '''''

 For ``macos.pwpolicy59_v1`` artifacts, the xccdf:check looks like this.
 There is no Value in the xccdf for this Artifact.

 ::

   <check system="http://oval.mitre.org/XMLSchema/oval-definitions-5">
     <check-content-ref
-      href="[BENCHMARK-NAME]"
+      href="[BENCHMARK-TITLE]"
         name="oval:org.cisecurity.benchmarks.[PLATFORM]:def:[ARTIFACT-OVAL-ID]">
     </check-content-ref>
   </check>